theodesp/go-leetcode/README.md

     - [x] : Defanging an IP Address
     - [x] : Defanging an IP Address
     - [x] : First Unique Character in a String
+    - [x] : Longest prefix which is also suffix

 ## LICENCE
 Copyright © 2019 Theo Despoudis MIT license